 - CMA enjoys a strong global presence and is much more recognized and accepted by employers across the nations.

-- It finds a favor with students and professionals alike, due to its fast paced completion.
+- It finds favor with students and professionals alike, due to its fast-paced completion.

 - However, one needs to keep in mind that the minimum qualification requisite remains a bachelor’s degree from an accredited university.

 - CMA entitles an individual with an advantage in the job market as the course develops your decision making capability allowing you to produce results in a critical situation for your company.

 - Also, the CMA certificate brings more visibility to a candidate’s resume and allows an employer to evaluate the professional’s ability to be suitable for higher positions in the company.